 inherit- The element inherits visibility rules from its parent container.

-Opacity Sets the opacity for the element to a value between 0 (completely transparent) and 1 (completely opaque).
+Opacity The opacity for the element, represented by a value between 0 (completely transparent) and 1 (completely opaque).
 Fill Click the color box to choose the element's fill color.

-Sets the margin for the element in pixels or percentages.
+The margin for the element can be set in pixels or as a percentage.
 By default, the margins are set to the same value.
-Click the link button to set them separately.
+Click the Keep identical button to set each side separately.

-Sets the padding for the element in pixels or percentages.
+The padding for the element can be set in pixels or as a percentage.
 By default, the padding amounts are set to the same value.
-Click the link button to set them separately.
+Click the Keep identical button to set each side separately.

 Motion path properties